frederic-perez/AmE-dictionary/data/dictionary.md

 __garbage__ _n_ :mega:
 __garbed__ _v_ :two::hammer:
 __garble__ _v tr_ /GAR-bul/ To so alter or distort as to create a wrong impression or change the meaning. _The text on the television was garbled, but viewers could still decipher what was being said._
+__garbled__
 __Garden of Eden__
 __Garden of Gethsemane__
 __Garden State__ _n_ New Jersey.
-__gargantuan__ _adj_ :six: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
-Of immense size, volume, or capacity; gigantic. _Syn_ elephantine, giant, jumbo _He was full to capacity after polishing off a gargantuan, five-course meal._ _Bigfoot is said to be a creature of gargantuan proportions._ _A gargantuan breakfast._
+__gargantuan__ _adj_ :seven: /gahr-GAN-chuh-wuhn/ Very large in size or amount.
+Of immense size, volume, or capacity; gigantic. _Syn_ elephantine, giant, jumbo _He was full to capacity after polishing off a gargantuan, five-course meal._ _Bigfoot is said to be a creature of gargantuan proportions._ _A gargantuan breakfast._ _Gargantuan ego._
 __gargle__ _n_
 __gargle<sup>1</sup>__ _n_
 __gargle<sup>2</sup>__ _v_ _My stomach was gargling._